A Smale-Barden manifold admitting K-contact but not Sasakian structure: Bounding the number of singular points

-Let $Y$ be a K\"ahler cyclic orbifold with $b_1=0$, $b_2=3$ and satisfying the conditions at the end of Section \ref{sec:k-cont}.
+To start with, let $Y$ be a K\"ahler cyclic orbifold satisfying Conditions \ref{condi}.
+We do not assume $\pi_1^{\orb}(Y)=0$.
 Our first task is to obtain a universal bound on the number of singular points $\#P$.